AlexandraFaria/HabitTracker/README.md

 **-4 weeks of check-off events for all 5 habits**

 5. After running pytest, the test.db file will be created with the test data.
 The last two functions in test_habit.py are currently being skipped, so that the user is able to interact with the data from the test.db file while running the main.py file.

-If you would like to interact with the test data, you need to proceed to the main.py file and change the database to the test database by changing the following lines in the main.py file:
+If you would like to interact with the test data, you need to proceed to the main.py file and change the database to "test.db" by changing the following lines in the main.py file:

 **line 115:** db = get_db(**"test.db"**)

 6. If you would like to run pytest again, I would recommend manually deleting the test.db file.